-- Create a group with the item update capability enabled as follows:
+- Create a shared update group as follows:

-- Ensure you have privileges to create groups with update capabilities.
+- Ensure that you have the administrative privilege to create groups with update capabilities.

 - Add yourself and the colleagues with whom you want to collaborate to the group.

-You can only invite members of your organization who have privileges to create, update, and delete content.
+You can only invite members who have privileges to create, update, and delete content.

 You remain the owner of the items, and other group members can update them, including changing the item details and updating the content.